allthings/developers/guides/quickstart.md

 To create an OAuth Client, head over to the [Developer Console](https://console.allthings.me/projects).
 If you don't yet have an Allthings user account, you can create one when prompted to log in by following the "Sign Up" link.

+Next, once logged in to the Developer Console, follow these steps to create a new OAuth Client:

-Once logged in to the Developer Console, [create a new project](https://console.allthings.me/projects/create).
-Enter a project name and description to complete the project creation.
+1. From the "My Projects" overview screen, click on "New project" or click [here](https://console.allthings.me/projects/create) to create a new project directly.
+When prompted, enter a project name and description to complete the project creation.
 You can change these fields later.

-Once your project is created, you'll be taken to the new project's details screen.
-Using the left-hand menu "Permissions" section, navigate to the "OAuth clients" screen.
-From this screen we can create new OAuth Clients.
+1. Once your project is created, you'll be taken to the new project's details screen.
+You can also get back to your new project's details screen from the "My Projects" overview by clicking on "View" on your project.
+On your project's details screen, using the left-hand menu "Permissions" section, navigate to the "OAuth clients" screen.
+1. From your project's "OAuth clients" screen, click on "Create OAuth Client" to create a new OAuth Client for your project.

 ![Creating an OAuth Code Flow public client](https://raw.githubusercontent.com/allthings/developers/master/guides/assets/guides.quickstart.creating-an-oauth-client.1.png)